fioprotocol/fips/fip-00XX.md

 ### Any action which collects a fee
 Modify fee collection logic to allocate FIOP Rewards to pool:
-* Determine if pool is current, meaning time from pool creation is less than *Distribuition period*
+* Determine if pool is current, meaning time from pool creation is less than *Distribution period*
   * If pool is current, add *FIOP Holders*% of fee being collected to the pool.
 Entire fee continues to be transferred to treasury.
   * If pool is not current:
     * Attach *Total FIOP Circulating Supply* to the pool